nexiality/documentation/commands/desktop/sendKeysToTextBox(name,text1,text2,text3,text4).md

 It is recommended for use as a secondary option, only when any text field in the desktop does not respond properly with [desktop &raquo; `typeTextBox(name,text1,text2,text3,text4)`](typeTextBox(name,text1,text2,text3,text4)) command.
 The first parameters is the required  `name` that corresponds to the label of the target UI element.
 The second parameter is the required text to be entered.
-The remaining parameters are optional and can used used to send the keys after text is entered into the target text box.
+The remaining parameters are optional and can used to send the keys after text is entered into the target text box.